stevenrskelton/sortable-table/README.md

 There are many capable Javascript grids, this one aims to:
 - leverage browser's native `template` support,
-- be declaratively configurable through DOM (require no Javascript to use,
+- be declaratively configurable through DOM (requiring no Javascript to use),
-- be as simple to use as other built-in HTML5 elements,
+- be as simple to use as other built-in HTML5 elements, and
 - have all the features of those other grids.

-## Standard Features
+## Standard Table Features

-- Clickable column headers to sort
+- Click column headers to sort
-- Drag-and-Drop column reordering
+- Drag-and-Drop columns to reorder
-- Row editing with Undo functionality
+- Edit rows with Undo
-- Paging
+- Row paging
-- HTML templates for real cell values
+- Customize with your own HTML templates (Cells, Column Headers and Footers)
 - 2-way data binding with the outside world

 ## Live Examples